-In 2016, at age thirty-three, New London Maritime Society’s vision has grown.
+In 2021, at age thirty-eight, New London Maritime Society’s vision has grown.
 Three+ decades ago, the founders, The Day, and the people of this city created a new institution designed to preserve New London’s 1833 U.S. custom house within an organization dedicated to preserving the history of maritime New London.

 Recently, for the first time in two hundred+ years, and for one time only, the federal government began divesting itself of its—our—historic lighthouses.
 Because preserving the region’s maritime history is our mission, we rose to the challenge; if not us, who would step forward to preserve these sites for future generations?